Here are the Sino Korean numbers 1-10 with their romanizations.

 10: 열 (yeol)

-From 11 to 19 you just put the number 10 and add another number after it.
+From 11 to 19 you just put the number 10 and add another number

 20: 스물 (seu-mul)